Lukezzi/Lukezzi/README.md

 - 👋 Hi, I’m @Lukezzi
 - 👀 I’m interested in coding games to arcade makecode
 - 🌱 I’m currently learning stuf
-- 📫 How to reach me? friend me on discord! lukezzi_2022 is my username
+- 📫 How to reach me? friend me on discord! lukezzi_2022 is my username on Discord

 <!---
 Lukezzi/Lukezzi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.